malparty/astro-blog/src/content/blog/wordpress/2019/i-came-back-to-india.md

 ---
-title: "I came back to India! &#x1f6fa;"
+title: 'I came back to India! &#x1f6fa;'
 date: '2019-12-03'
 pubDate: '2019-12-03'
-category: "pro"
+category: 'vietnam'
-  - "travels"
 description: ''
 heroImage: '../../../../assets/images/te.jpg'
 tags:
-  - "afterwork"
+  - 'afterwork'
-  - "india"
+  - 'india'
-  - "local-food"
+  - 'local-food'
 ---

 ...and it was an incredible surprise!
 The team their is amazing, fun and diversified!
 Good job Mister Flo, good job you guys!!